-The District ended fiscal year 2017 with a General Fund cash and investments balance of \$818,971 (net of borrowing and interfund receivables and payables), a decrease of \$5,890,264 from the previous year.
-This was mainly due to the increase in amounts due from the MDE for special education aid totaling \$5,415,802.
-This change is mainly the result of growth in the District and the changes made with the special education state aid formula and billing system the past two years.
-Unassigned fund balance at year-end was \$5,922,746, an increase of \$192,225.
+The District ended fiscal year 2018 with a General Fund cash and investments balance of \$3,788,036 (net of borrowing and interfund receivables and payables), an increase of \$2,969,065 from the previous year.
+This was mainly due to the decrease in amounts due from the MDE for special education aid.
+This change is mainly the result of changes made with the special education state aid formula and entitlement calculations.

+Unassigned fund balance at year-end was \$6,634,983, an increase of \$712,237.